Target Tracking: Statistics of Successive Successful Target Detection in Automotive Radar Networks: Introduction

 \subsection{Related Work}

 In recent years, studies based on stochastic geometry have gained traction to model and analyze the statistics of automotive radar interference while addressing the variability in radar deployments, e.g., see~\cite{al2017stochastic, munari2018stochastic, fang2020stochastic, ghatak2022radar, ghatak2021fine}.
 These models are crucial for accurately evaluating radar system performance and determining the impact of interference mitigation strategies.
 For example, the study in~\cite{al2017stochastic} modeled the distribution of automotive radars using a \ac{PPP} and estimated the average \ac{SIR} for radar detection.
 Munari \textit{et al.}~\cite{munari2018stochastic} employed the strongest interferer approximation to assess radar detection range and false alarm rates.
 Additionally, the work in~\cite{fang2020stochastic} examined radar detection probabilities by incorporating fluctuating radar cross-sections (RCS) based on Swerling-I and Chi-square models, offering more precise and intuitive outcomes compared to constant RCS models.
 A fine grained analysis of the impact of interference is studied in \cite{ghatak2022radar} where the authors derived not only the \ac{MD} of the \ac{SINR} but also employed it to study the mean local delay in radar detection.
 Furthermore, they proposed an online algorithm to control the channel access by individual radars.
 Radar \ac{MAC} protocols such as ALOHA and \ac{CSMA} have also been investigated in \cite{haritha2021slotted, sukumaran2022slotted}.
 Furthermore, asynchronous non-cooperative protocols for MAC was studied in~\cite{9399786}.
 By enhancing these models, we can improve performance evaluations, leading to the development of more optimized solutions.
 One of the primary advantages of using stochastic geometry frameworks is the ability to explore various spatial scenarios with significantly reduced computational resources and time compared to traditional system-level Monte Carlo simulations or real-world measurement data collection.
+Additionally, it must be noted that while real-world radar datasets and high fidelity system-level simulations are valuable for empirical benchmarking, they remain difficult to scale or generalize due to their inherent limitations in capturing large-scale interference and deployment randomness.
+In contrast, our stochastic geometry framework balances realism and analytical tractability, enabling scalable and generalizable performance analysis.

 While these studies predominantly focus on two-lane scenarios, the authors in~\cite{chu2020interference} extended the analysis to multi-lane scenarios by utilizing a marked point process model to characterize radar interference.
 Furthermore, more recent work has incorporated Matern Hard-Core Processes (MHCP)~\cite{mishra2020stochastic,kui2021interference}, which account for vehicle dimensions and the required road space, providing a more realistic interference model for automotive radar systems.
 However, in order to gain a more accurate view of the network, a complete two dimensional spatial model is paramount, which none of the above works address.
 In this regard, novel line processes have been proposed to model and study structure of streets and vehicular networks~\cite{shah2024binomial, shah2024modeling}.
 In this work, we consider the \ac{PLCP} model for emulating the streets in order to accurately incorporate the impact of radar beamwidth (e.g., see~\cite{nabil2024beamwidth} for factors impacting beamwidth selection in such networks) and the incoming traffic at intersections.